-Jordan also benefited from the option of debt swaps for development projects, applicable in the areas of poverty reduction, environmental protection and education.
+Jordan also benefited from the option of debt swaps which transform debts into development projects, applicable in the areas of poverty reduction, environmental protection and education.
 The 11th and thus far last agreement of this kind – worth 27 million euros – was signed in September 2011.
-This funding was used for the German-Jordanian University and the construction of primary Schools.
+This funding was used for the German-Jordanian University and the construction of primary schools.

 Academic and cultural relations

-Jordanian universities and research institutions maintain a lively exchange with Germany in a wide variety of areas.
+Jordanian universities and research institutions maintain a lively exchange with Germany.
 Many Jordanian scientists and academics studied or obtained their doctorates in Germany and conduct joint research projects with German colleagues.
 With the help of German scholarships or at their own expense, numerous Jordanian students, doctoral candidates and professors come to Germany every year for short or long-term stays.

-Since 2012, the German Academic Exchange Service (DAAD) has operated an Information Centre in Amman, which is the first point of contact for all issues relating to German universities and studying in Germany.
-It also manages a range of scholarship programmes.
+Since 2012, the German Academic Exchange Service (DAAD) has operated an Information Centre in Amman, which is currently being transformed into a DAAD office.

 The German-Jordanian University (GJU), which was launched in 2005, is Germany’s biggest university export project, with a focus on engineering subjects and business studies.
 This state university’s curricula and teaching programmes are modelled on those of German universities of applied sciences.
 Partnerships with an ever-expanding network of Jordanian and German companies shape teaching and research at GJU.
-Since 2005, Magdeburg-Stendal University of Applied Sciences has been GJU’s leading project partner in the DAAD programme German Higher Education Projects Abroad.
-In their fourth year, all GJU students spend a semester studying at one of the more than 100 German partner universities as well as completing a compulsory work experience stint in Germany.
+In their fourth year, all GJU students spend a semester studying at one of the more than 120 German partner universities as well as completing a work experience stint in Germany.

 The Federal Foreign Office also provides support to the Albert Einstein German Academic Refugee Initiative Fund (DAFI), which in 2017 enabled 721 refugees in Jordan an opportunity to study at university.